 🔼The name Galilee in the Bible

-The name Galilee is the Anglicized version of the Greek name Galilaia (Γαλιλαια), which in turn is the Hellenized version of the Hebrew name Galil (גליל) or Galilah (גלילה), as it is called in 2 Kings 15:29).
+The name Galilee is the Anglicized version of the Greek name Galilaia (Γαλιλαια), which in turn is the Hellenized version of the Hebrew name Galil (גליל) or Galilah (גלילה), as it is called in 2 Kings 15:29.

 The name Galil occurs first in conjunction with the city Kedesh "in Galil," which was a city situated in the hill country of Naphtali, in the north of Israel (Joshua 20:7).
 Later, king Solomon gave king Hiram of Tyre twenty cities in that region (now called with the feminine name גלילה, Galilah), but Hiram didn't like them very much and people called those cities Cabul, meaning "like nothing" (1 Kings 9:11-13).

 During the late kingdom years, the Assyrians invaded Israel from the north and the land of Naphtali, including Galilee, was the first to be captured.
 The inhabitants were taken to Assyria in what became known as the first deportation (the second Assyrian deportation happened about two decades later: 2 Kings 17:6)

 In New Testament times the name Galilee was applied to a larger region, or actually two of them.
 The mountainous land formerly known as Galil became Upper Galilee, and the flat and fertile plain south of it became known as Lower Galilee, and contained the lake known by various names but also as the Sea of Galilee (Matthew 4:18).
 In the New Testament no distinction is made between lower and upper Galilee, but since Jesus was from Galilee (John 8:52) and conducted much of His ministry there, it is mentioned many times in the Greek Scriptures (74 times, to be precise; see full New Testament concordance).

 🔼Etymology of the name Galilee